parvinshahsavand/Diabetes/README.md

 # Diabetes
-This repository showcases predictive models on the Diabetes dataset using IBM SPSS Modeler.
-Algorithms include KNN, Neural Networks, SVM, CART, QUEST, CHAID, 5C, and Random Forest.
+This repository hosts a predictive modeling project focused on the Diabetes dataset, which is readily available on Kaggle.
+Our approach involves leveraging the IBM SPSS Modeler tool to create and evaluate models using various algorithms, including K-Nearest Neighbors (KNN), Neural Networks, Support Vector Machines (SVM), Classification and Regression Trees (CART), Quick, Unbiased, Efficient Statistical Trees (QUEST), Chi-Squared Automatic Interaction Detection (CHAID), Five C’s (5C), and Random Forest.
+All works are documented in Persian language and provided by Majid Zoughy Roudsary and Parvin Shahsavand.